plomino/Plomino/doc/src/PlominoDoc/build.rst

 - ``publicationYear``, type 'Number', 'Editable'
 - ``summary``, type 'Rich text', 'Editable'
 - ``cover``, type 'File attachment', 'Editable'

-For ``bookCategory``, choose type 'Selection list', 'Editable', but after clicking Insert, click on Specific settings.
+- ``bookCategory``, choose type 'Selection list', 'Editable', but after clicking *Insert*, click on *Specific settings*.

-It opens the field settings page in a new windows, where you can enter the Selection list the possible values :
+This opens the field settings page in a new window, where you can enter the possible values for the Selection list:

 .. image:: images/build-4.png

-Click Apply, and go back to the Form window, close the field pop-up.
+Click *Apply*, go back to the Form window, and close the field pop-up.

-Now the form is built and its associated fields have been created.
+Now the form is built, and its associated fields have been created.

 .. image:: images/build-5.png

-Save the form (click Save button at the bottom of the page).
+Save the form (click the *Save* button at the bottom of the page).

 Use the form
 ============